mohammedatary/Advocating-for-2FA/README.md

 so it will be like this
 **otpauth://totp/Web%20Challenge%20-%20Authentification%20%28admin%29?secret=MMZTEOBUMQYGMOJUGYYDMZDFGFTGIMTBMYYTOMTBMJQTCNLCMYZQ=&issuer=Hackday**
-after that we can use any online tool to generate a QR code from text .
-So now we know how to get the admin OTP
+after that we can use any online tool to generate a QR code from text . once we generate the QR code we can scan it using google authenticator So now we know how to get the admin OTP

 ## [3] JWT part